 - Explain the theoretical underpinnings and scope of applied practice within [the special topic].

-- Critically analyse aspects of [the special topic], identifying practical implications that flow from the analysis.
+- Assess practical implications that flow from the analysis.

 - Communicate clearly verbally and in writing.